 Abstract

-Environmental factors interact with internal rules of population regulation, sometimes perturbing systems to alternate dynamic states.
-Yet, pinpointing when state changes occur in naturally fluctuating populations is difficult.
-An analytical approach that can identify the timing and magnitude of such changes, or “regime shifts”, would facilitate understanding of abrupt ecological transitions with potential to inform conservation and management of species.
+Environmental factors interact with internal rules of population regulation, sometimes perturbing systems to alternate dynamics though changes in parameter values.
+Yet, pinpointing when such changes occur in naturally fluctuating populations is difficult.
+An analytical approach that can identify the timing and magnitude of parameter shifts would facilitate understanding of abrupt ecological transitions with potential to inform conservation and management of species.

-The “Regime Shift Detector” is a model we developed to identify changes in the parameters governing the temporal fluctuations in populations.
-The model examines population time series data for the presence, location, and magnitude of parameter shifts.
+The “Dynamic Shift Detector” is an algorithm we developed to identify changes in the parameters governing the temporal fluctuations in populations.
+The algorithm examines population time series data for the presence, location, and magnitude of parameter shifts.
 It uses an iterative approach to fitting subsets of time series data, then ranks the fit of a particular break point combination using model selection and assigns a relative weight to each break.
-We examined its performance with simulations and two insect case studies.
-We found that under low environmental/sampling noise, the break point sets selected by the Regime Shift Detector contained the true simulated breaks with 70-100% accuracy.
+Assuming an underlining Ricker population model, we examined the performance of the Degime Shift Detector with simulations and two insect case studies.
+We found that under low environmental/sampling noise, the break point sets selected by the Dynamic Shift Detector contained the true simulated breaks with 70-100% accuracy.
 The weighting tool generally assigned breaks intentionally placed in simulated data (i.e., true breaks) with weights averaging >0.8 and those due to sampling error (i.e., erroneous breaks) <0.2.
-In our case study examining an invasion process, the model identified shifts in population cycling associated with variation in resource availability.
-The shifts identified for the decline process generally coincided with changing management practices affecting the availability of hostplants.
+In our case study examining an invasion process, the algorithm identified shifts in population cycling associated with variations in resource availability.
+The shifts identified for the case study highlighting a decline process generally coincided with changing management practices affecting the availability of hostplants.

-The Regime Shift Detector identifies break points within time series data and quantifies the strength of evidence for each break point.
-When interpreted in the context of species biology, the model can aid management decisions and identify critical time periods related to species’ dynamics.
-In an era of rapid global change, such tools can improve understanding of the conditions under which population dynamics shift to other states.
+The Dynamic Shift Detector identifies break points within time series data and quantifies the strength of evidence for each break point.
+When interpreted in the context of species biology, the algorithm can aid management decisions and identify critical time periods related to species’ dynamics.
+In an era of rapid global change, such tools can improve understanding of the conditions under which population dynamics shift.

 Author Summary

 Populations naturally fluctuate over time, and the rules governing these fluctuations are a result of both internal (density dependent) and external (environmental) processes.
-Pinpointing when state changes occur in naturally fluctuating populations is difficult because environmental change can manifest in changes to the internal rules governing the process.
+Pinpointing when dynamic changes occur in naturally fluctuating populations is difficult because environmental change can manifest in changes to the internal rules governing the process.
 In this manuscript, we develop a novel break-point analysis tool for population time series data.
-The tool uses the Ricker model, a simple, density dependant population model, as the data-generating process for a dynamic regime, iterates through all break point combinations, and uses information-theoretic decision tools (i.e. Akaike's Information Criteron) to determine best fits.
+The tool uses a simple, density dependent population model to generate data for a dynamic population process, iterates through all possible break point combinations, and uses information-theoretic decision tools (i.e. Akaike's Information Criteron) to determine best fits.
 In this manuscript we develop the tool, simulate data under a variety of conditions to demonstrate the tool, and apply the tool to two case studies: overwintering populations of monarch butterflies and invasions of multicolored Asian ladybeetle.
-We find that the tool is able to identify state changes in the dynamics of both these species that correspond to known environmental change events.
+We find that the tool is able to identify parameter changes in the dynamics of both these species that correspond to known environmental change events.

 Introduction